 The Company has an Internal Audit function.
-The Internal Audit department provides an appropriate level of assurance on the design and effectiveness of internal controls, its compliance with operating systems and policies of the Company at all locations.
-Based on the internal audit report, process owners undertake corrective actions in their respective areas and thereby strengthen the controls.
-Significant audit observations and corrective measures thereon are presented to the Audit Committee.
+The Internal Audit department provides an appropriate level Large outlays on Production Linked Incentive (PLI) schemes of assurance on the design and effectiveness of internal for Champion Sectors is expected to further enable investment and growth.
+Auto PLI scheme is a unique policy controls, its compliance with operating systems and policies of the Company at all locations.
+Based on the internal audit that supports Advanced Automotive Technology (AAT) by incentivizing technology that reduces emission and CO2 report, process owners undertake corrective actions in their respective areas and thereby strengthen the controls. footprint and promotes safe and sustainable mobility.
+It is Significant audit observations and corrective measures a great opportunity for the country to bridge the gap which thereon are presented to the Audit Committee. otherwise normally exist with the developed nations.
+The Company had applied for the Auto PLI scheme and the The Company has an effective and reliable internal application has been selected thereby paving way for wider financial control system commensurate with the nature manufacturing footprint for the Company in the future.